 To the best of our knowledge, IODA is a host/SSD co-designed flash array that provides a strong latency predictability contract without sacrificing the aggregate bandwidth.
 IODA only involves minimal changes to the NVMe interface and flash firmware to simplify deployment.
 IODA delivers close-to-ideal latencies and outperforms many state-of-the-art approaches.
-We hope IODA will spur more work around the new and exciting IOD-PLM interface.
+It is our hope that IODA will spur more work around the new and exciting IOD-PLM interface.